Owen Damm

-Owen Damm (born August 22, 2003) is an American professional soccer player who plays as a defender for USL Championship club Louisville City.
+Owen Damm (born August 22, 2003) is an American professional soccer player who plays as a defender for FC Tulsa in the USL Championship.

 Club career

 Youth

-Damm attended Woodford County High School where he played high school and three times made all-state lists, including a first team spot in 2020, and helped his school to a trio of district titles from 2019 to 2021.
+Damm attended Woodford County High School.
+His contributions to his School helped them to a trio of district titles from 2019 to 2021.
+Within this time frame, he would make the all-state lists three times, including a first team spot in 2020.

 In February 2021, Damm signed a USL academy contract with USL Championship side Louisville City, which allowed him to retain his NCAA eligibility.

 Professional

 On December 21, 2021, it was announced that Damm had signed a professional deal with Louisville City, which included a scholarship at Bellevue University.

 On April 6, 2022, Damm was loaned to USL League One's ahead of their inaugural season.
-He made his professional debut the same day, appearing as a half-time substitute in a Lamar Hunt U.S. Open Cup game against Colorado Springs Switchbacks.
+He made his professional debut the same day, appearing as a half-time substitute in a Lamar Hunt U.S. Open Cup game against the Colorado Springs Switchbacks.

+On May 17, 2024, Damm was loaned to USL Championship side FC Tulsa for the remainder of the 2024 season.
+On December 6, 2024, it was announced that Damm would make the move to Tulsa permanent ahead of their 2025 season off of a free transfer.